 ECAUSE DOM MOCQUEREAU added rhythmic signs to the Editio Vaticana, such books could be printed much smaller than the official edition.
 Technically, the editions of Dom Mocquereau were never permitted, since they modify the official rhythm.
 That is to say, Dom Mocquereau illicitly added elongations which contradict the official rhythm, just as he eliminates elongations which are supposed to be there.
 When a small Schola Cantorum (fewer than five singers) sings from the Mocquereau markings, the effect can be quite beautiful.
-However, when a larger group attempts to incorporate the illicit elongations, the results are frequently slow, plodding, and distorted.
+However, when a larger group attempts to incorporate the thousands of illicit elongations, the results are frequently slow, plodding, and distorted.
 Moreover, violence is done to the melodic line, which ought to “flow.”

 New Project • The new project I’m working on—using the official edition—is called: “Guillaume Couture Gregorian Chant” (URL).
 Currently, it only consists of the following PDF: